 The kitchen management on these luxury ships is inexplicable!
 It is really amazing to know how they must be catering to the varied tastes of the passengers coming from different communities across the globe.
 These cruises normally offer 3 meals a day and some munching is available 24X7 on board.
 The kitchen not only serves the passengers but also its own staff., The normal ratio of passengers to staff on board is 1 to 1.3.
 This floating hotel kitchen which sails over days on seas is really a classy example of ingenuity in the hospitality world.

-Over the period the cruise liners chefs have been perfected this art or skill of storing, cooking and serving sumptuous delicious food while on the sea.
+Over the period the cruise liners chefs have perfected this art or skill of storing, cooking and serving sumptuous delicious food while on the sea.
 An enormous amount of planning goes behind this and the main persons responsible for this are the executive chef, beverage manager, store manager, and purchase manager.
 The menu offered must be carefully selected depending on the weather.
-Everything committed to the passengers (during booking) must be loaded on the ship at least well in advance (normally three days is the norm) before the date of sailing.
+Everything committed to the passengers (during booking) must be loaded on the ship well in advance, normally three days before the date of sailing.
 All the supplies are very carefully stored in different fridges such as fruits and vegetables in walk-in fridges; fish, meats, and poultry in freezers; and the other food products like food grains that do not require refrigeration are stored in a dry store.